pierreyoda/newstackwhodis/src/routes/blog/cracking-the-advent-of-code-2021/index.svelte.md

 }
 ```

-Like many "low-level" Typescript definitions - have you ever looked at React's definitions -, this may seem over-complicated at first but it will pay off in the actual usage.
+Like many "low-level" Typescript definitions - for instance, have you ever looked at React's definitions? -, this may seem over-complicated at first but it will pay off in the actual usage.

 ## Solving a challenge